Trovemaster/TROVE/docs/source/checkpoints.rst

             20   1       5   1   8404.773619941834   0   0   0   4     0   0   0   4         0.99669840

 etc.

+The structure of the columns is as follows:
 ::

               n   Sym     m   deg     Energy (cm-1)   k   v1  v2  v3    K   n1  n2  n3          C_i